qdot/MultiplayerDynamicBonesMod/README.md

 How to install?
 Follow the Automatic Installation instructions at https://melonwiki.xyz/#/README?id=installation-on-il2cpp-games
 Then drop the mod dll in the Mods folder.

-TIP: pass -melonloader.console to vrchat as a launch parameter to show the game console, very useful when using mods.
+TIP: pass --melonloader.console to vrchat as a launch parameter to show the game console, very useful when using mods.

 Press F4 to dump a list of active players working with the mod, useful for debugging.